danielcbit/apcctrl/doc/manual/manual.rst

 =================================

-Configuration directives in /etc/apcctrl/apcctrl.conf control the behavior of the apcupsd daemon.
+Configuration directives in /etc/apcctrl/apcctrl.conf control the behavior of the apcctrl daemon.
 For most installations it is only necessary to set a handful of general directives.
 The rest can be left at their defaults unless you have an exotic configuration.

-Note that the apcupsd daemon must be restarted in order for changes to the configuration file to become active.
+Note that the apcctrl daemon must be restarted in order for changes to the configuration file to become active.

 General Configuration Directives